Pascal Canfin: Development policy and sustainable development

 Canfin considers development policy as closely tied up with sustainable development aims.
 Indeed, he intends to "make sustainability an imperative for development French policy".
 In these way, undertaken projects under the aegis of "l’Agence française de développement" (AFD) have seen a turning point since the first year of his mandate: renewable energies and energy efficiency are now part of AFD investments priorities for the next three years.
 AFD has also adopted in April 2013 a new doctrine in agricultural matters and won't be able to finance nor GMO's projects or agricultural investments that wouldn't respect FAO principles against "land grabbing".
 Finally, AFD has adopted the principle that she “should include environmental and social responsibility in its procurement process”.

 Member of the European Parliament, 2019–present

 Following the elections in 2019, Canfin was elected on La République en Marche's Renaissance list.
 Member of the Renew group, he is elected chair of the Committee on the Environment, Public Health and Food Safety.

-Following his initiative, the European Parliament declares in December 2019 a "climate state of emergency".
+Following his initiative, the European Parliament declared in December 2019 a "climate state of emergency".
 Also in December 2019, the Environment Committee adopts a resolution highlighting the weaknesses of the European Pollinator Initiative, which "fails to protect bees and other pollinators from some of the many causes of their decline".

 Within the framework of the Green Deal presented by the European Commission, Canfin works in favour of carbon neutrality by 2050, a 50-55% reduction in greenhouse gas emissions by 2030 and a just transition.
 In January 2020, Politico Europe chose Canfin as number 1 on the "Top 20 MEPs to watch in 2020" list.